Why You Should Always Vote

 Local Elections Are Important, Too

 The sense of insignificance one feels during the presidential election is not nearly as present in local elections.
-Congressional and gubernatorial elections tend to be much closer than elections for the presidency.
+Congressional and gubernatorial elections, tend to be much closer than elections for the presidency.
 These elections are also extremely important in shaping the political future of America, and are another reason that voting is incredibly important.
 Election turnouts spike astronomically during presidential elections, mostly due to the large amount of media coverage these elections see.
-However, the local elections are equally as important on years the president is not being elected.
+However, midterm elections are incredibly important, too.
 Senators, Representatives, and local officials have a large say in many monumental political decisions.
 If you don’t feel that your vote for president is worthwhile, at least take the time and money to visit the polls to vote for these officials and have your voice heard on a level that is much closer to home.
 These representatives will largely determine where your tax money goes.
 If that doesn’t make the registration fee worth it, not much will.

 Voting also makes you keep a closer eye on politics and current events.
 Few people would agree that it is wise to vote blindly.
 Consequently, you must be more aware of the events around you if you plan to vote consistently.
 This not only makes you more educated and keeps you in sync with the world in which you live, but also makes you more likely to advocate for the changes that you recognize need to be made.
 Information is a catalyst of progress, and voting creates a need for information.